fran6w/vidar/README.md

 ##### Updates

-The dashboard is updated on a weekly to monthly frequency by including new documents from CORD-19.
+The dashboard is updated on a weekly to monthly frequency by including new documents from CORD-19 from *Semantic Scholar* web site: https://www.semanticscholar.org/cord19.

 ##### About this dashboard